Spyroula/COVID-19_today/README.md

 ## File Descriptions <a name="files"></a>

-There is one notebook available in this repo (covid_19_project.ipynb) to show the analysis related to the above questions.
+There is one notebook available in this repo (covid_19_project.ipynb) to show the main analysis related to the above questions.
-There is an additional `utils.py` file that runs the necessary fanctions for the project analysis.
+There is an additional `utils.py` file that runs the necessary functions for the project analysis.
 Moreover, there are 5 csv files containing the data used in this project.

 ## Results<a name="results"></a>